 Kvass de Piquette takes its inspiration from 2 non-beer beverages: Kvass, a lightly-fermented, bread-based beverage from Eastern Europe, and Piquette, a low-alcohol wine made by rehydrating an already-pressed grape must.

 It’s a truly locally sourced, farmhouse table beer, mashed with Haus Malts Ohio pilsner & spelt malts, and over 100 pounds of house-baked sourdough bread per 10 barrel batch.
 It’s hopped with just a hair of Ohio Saaz hops in the kettle, fermented in stainless steel with our house sourdough culture, and then transferred onto “second press” Ohio-grown blackberries (used previously for the production of Lay & Love).
-After absorbing the subtle remaining blackberry flavor and color, it’s bottle conditioned for months in green glass.
+After absorbing the subtle remaining blackberry flavor and color, it’s naturally bottle & keg conditioned.